Jack Peris

 Jack Peris (born 17 December 2003) played one game in the Australian Football League for the St Kilda Saints.

 AFL career

 Having developed through 's Next Generation Academy program, Peris was signed as a rookie to the Saints prior to the 2022 season.
 He debuted for St Kilda in round 18, 2023 against at Carrara Oval.
 Wearing the number 45, Peris had thirteen disposals and four tackles on debut.

 Peris was delisted following the conclusion of the 2023 season, having played only one game at AFL level.
 During 2024 and 2025, Peris played Victorian Football League (VFL) football with 's reserves team.

 Personal life

 Peris is the son of Nova Peris and Daniel Batman.
 Both of his parents were world-class athletes who have represented Australia at the Olympics.

-Peris is a descendant of the Iwatja people of Western Arnham Land and the Yawuru and Gija people in Kimberley, Western Australia.
+Peris is a descendant of the Iwatja people of Western Arnhem Land and the Yawuru and Gija people in Kimberley, Western Australia.